nlitvins/Library/README.md

 # 📚 Library

 **Library** is a library management system.
-It allows users to browse and reserve books and librarians to manage users and reservations (add, edit, delete).
+It allows users to browse and reserve books and librarians to manage users, books and reservations.
 The project includes authentication and role-based access control.